-Diplodia, also referred to as Sphaeropsis Tip Blight is a disease caused by the Diplodia Pinea fungus.
-This disease affects coniferous pine trees, and more specifically Pines where needles are in bunches of 2's and 3's.
+Known as Sphaeropsis Tip Blight also called Diplodia, is a disease caused by the Diplodia Pinea fungus.
+This disease influences coniferous pine trees mainly ones with needles with bunches of 2’s and 3’s.

 Needles turning colour (yellow, then brown)